-Arnold Schwarzenegger And Boy George Respond to Trump ‘Celebrity Apprentice’ Ratings Criticism
+Arnold Schwarzenegger And Boy George Respond To Trump’s ‘Celebrity Apprentice’ Ratings Criticism

-Arnold Schwarzenegger and Boy George have both played it cool and remained calm after Donald Trump took to Twitter, sharply criticizing the ratings of Celebrity Apprentice, which has recently premiered on NBC.
+Arnold Schwarzenegger and Boy George have both played it cool and remained calm after Donald Trump took to Twitter, sharply criticizing the ratings of Celebrity Apprentice, which recently premiered on NBC.

-On Friday, Donald Trump poked fun at his Celebrity Apprentice successor Arnold Schwarzenegger over ratings for the show.
-As Reuters report, once Trump worked on The Apprentice and Celebrity Apprentice for 14 seasons he became a household name.
+On Friday, Donald Trump poked fun at his Celebrity Apprentice successor, Arnold Schwarzenegger, over ratings for the show.
+As Reuters reports, once Trump worked on The Apprentice and Celebrity Apprentice for 14 seasons he became a household name.
 Now, Donald Trump is criticizing Arnold Schwarzenegger by letting the world know that there has been a 43 percent drop in ratings for viewers that fall in the 18 to 49-year-old age bracket.

 Donald Trump aimed his first two tweets directly at Arnold Schwarzenegger and his Hollywood career, and these tweets sparked a Twitter war between Trump and Schwarzenegger afterwards.